biohack-me/forum_archive/README.md

 ## To-do

 - Archive
-  - Search
-    - Tag search (add link from tags in discussions)
   - Caching
     - cache all non-search controller actions for 12 hours, as the only things that should change are user deletions and patreon posts
 - Documentation